-This below is an actual execution plan flowchart.
+This above is an actual execution plan flowchart.

 The most simple query execution flow is mentioned below: